PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation: Conclusion

 \section{Conclusion}

-In this paper, we explore the PPS task by designing a unified and decoupled model named Panoptic-PartFormer.
-Rather than a simple extension of Mask-Transformer by adding a part query, we design a decoupled meta-architecture.
-We perform jointly reasoning along thing, stuff, and part queries along with their corresponding features.
-Using this model, we find the unbalanced issues of PartPQ metric.
-To handle this problem, we present a balanced and error-decoupled metric named Part-Whole Quality (PWQ) from two perspectives: pixel-region and part-scene.
+This paper addresses the panoptic part segmentation task by designing a unified and decoupled model named Panoptic-PartFormer.
+We present a decoupled meta-architecture and perform joint reasoning along with thing, stuff, and part queries and their corresponding features.
+Using this model, we find the unbalanced issues of the PartPQ metric.
+To handle this problem, we present a balanced and error-decoupled metric from two perspectives: pixel-region and part-scene.
 Then, we propose a new enhanced model based on our meta-architecture and Mask2Former, named Panoptic-PartFormer++.
-We design global-part masked cross attention to effectively perform scene features and part features interaction.
-We further carry out extensive experiments on two datasets, including CPP and PPP.
-Furthermore, we achieve state-of-the-art results on both datasets with much fewer GFlops and parameters compared with existing approaches.
-Panoptic-PartFormer++ would serve as a new strong baseline and benefit multiple-level concept scene understanding by easing the idea development.
+We design global-part masked cross attention to perform interactions between scene features and part features effectively.
+We further conduct extensive experiments on two widely used benchmark datasets.
+Furthermore, our models achieve state-of-the-art results on both datasets with much fewer GFlops and parameters than existing approaches.